Harry Edwards (sociologist)

-Harry Edwards (born November 22, 1942) is an American sociologist and civil rights activist.
-He completed his Ph.D. at Cornell University and is Professor Emeritus of Sociology at the University of California, Berkeley.
+Harry Thomas Edwards (born November 22, 1942) is an American sociologist and civil rights activist.
+After working as an assistant professor of sociology at San Jose State College, he completed his Ph.D. at Cornell University and is Professor Emeritus of Sociology at the University of California, Berkeley.
 Edwards' career has focused on the experiences of African-American athletes.
+He is widely regarded as the father of the field of sociology of sport, and is considered a leading authority on its intersection with diversity.

 Career

 Edwards' career has focused on the experiences of African-American athletes and he is a strong advocate of black participation in the management of professional sports.
 He has served as a staff consultant to the San Francisco 49ers football team and to the Golden State Warriors basketball team.
 He has also been involved in recruiting black talent for front-office positions in Major League Baseball.

 Author of The Revolt of the Black Athlete, Edwards was the architect of the Olympic Project for Human Rights, which led to the Black Power Salute protest by two African-American athletes, Tommie Smith and John Carlos, both San José State University athletes, at the 1968 Summer Olympics in Mexico City.
 Years earlier, Edwards had been a discus thrower on the San Jose State track team.
+In early 1968, at a speech given at Cornell University, Edwards spoke publicly in favor of a boycott by black athletes of the 1968 Summer Olympic Games in Mexico City.

 The New York Times Magazine wrote that Edwards "has seen himself as one who provokes and incites others to action, a reformer, not a revolutionary.
 And indeed, no other single figure in sports has done as much to make the country aware that the problems of the larger culture are recapitulated in sports, that the arena is no sanctuary from drugs, racism and corruption."